AmadeusITGroup/odyssey-reactive-messaging/README.md

 `cdi-reactive-messaging`: CDI implementation of the framework.
 It works with Weld (no other container implementation tested).
 However only CDI-spec API is used.

-`cdi2-reactive-messaging`: An alternative implementation of the `cdi-reactive-messaging` motivated by performance issues.

 `test-cdi-reactive-messaging`: First basic tests of `cdi-reactive-messaging` (using Weld).